-Lori Dudley serves as the Coordinator of Student Development for Texas Tech’s College of Agricultural Sciences and Natural Resources.
+Lori Dudley formerly served as the Coordinator of Student Development for Texas Tech’s College of Agricultural Sciences and Natural Resources.
 Since 2007, she’s coordinated college-wide recruitment programs and advised the Ambassadors for Agriculture, a group of young men and women dedicated to spreading the story of American.
 Dudley received her bachelor’s degree in Agricultural and Applied Economics and master’s degree in Agricultural Communications both from Texas Tech College of Agricultural Sciences and Natural Resources.

 OP-ED ON FILE

 - The Critical Role of Scholarship Funding: Scholarship support to attract top academic scholars is essential to accomplishing our goals of quality growth.
 By Jane Piercy

 - A Vital Resource For the Future: Baccalaureate degrees in Texas Tech University’s College of Agricultural Sciences and Natural Resources are key to providing the science-based expertise necessary to ensure economic viability.
 By Michael Galyean